minio/docs/source/reference/minio-mc/mc-put.rst

 .. end-mc-put-desc

-Unlike other commands that can upload files, such as :mc:`mc cp` or :mc:`mc mirror`, ``mc put`` is a simpler call.
+``mc put`` provides a simplified interface for uploading files compared to :mc:`mc cp` or :mc:`mc mirror`.
-``mc put`` only does the one-way function of uploading the file so that it avoids the potential performance costs of other commands.
+``mc put`` uses a one-way upload function that trades efficiency for the power and complexity of the other commands.

 .. tab-set::